Bear Wolf (Emmerdale): Reception

+For his role as Bear, Richards was longlisted for "Best Actor" at the 2026 Inside Soap Awards, whilst "Bear's modern slavery nightmare" was longlisted for "Best Storyline" at the same awards.

 Prior to Richards' first appearance as the character, David Brown from Radio Times called the revelation that Bear might be Paddy's father "bombshell news" and a "bizarre secret".
 In 2019, Janine Yaqoob from the Daily Mirror opined that Richards "cut a very strange figure" when he turned up in the village "looking like a stoneage man" and called Bear a "hairy, ageing" wrestler.
 Yaqoob's colleague, James Brinsford, reported how some viewers were unhappy with Bear's initial "ridiculous" wrestling storyline, with some expressing on Twitter that they found the storyline boring and did not understand many established characters had suddenly become wrestling fans.
 Brinsford joked, "Whether this is just the end of Paddy's search for his real father remains to be seen but it would seem that viewers sincerely hope it's a dead end as it would be 'too much to bear'".
 In February 2020, Brinsford's colleague, Charlotte Tutton, reported how viewers were "baffled" when Bear reappeared after not appearing since November 2019, with some viewers previously having wondered if the character had left the soap.
 Marianna Manson from Heatworld called Bear an "an imposing figure" for Paddy in his first appearance.
 Johnathon Hughes from Radio Times called Bear a "washed-up wrestler".
 Simon Timblick from the same website noted how Paddy "gradually become more intrigued" in finding out if Bear was his father.
 Discussing the storyline where Paddy reads the letters that his mother wrote to Bear due to the character being illiterate, Natalie Corner from the Daily Mirror reported that whilst some viewers praised the storylines, others pointed out the "plot hole" and questioned how Bear was able to reply to the letters and continue his affair with Paddy's mother if he could not read.
 Calli Kitson from Metro called the scenes where Paddy and Bear fish and talk about Paddy's recovery "moving" and believed that both characters had benefitted from the conversation.